Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 > **NOTE** — Remember to make sure you use the exact filename case as your files on disk!
 If you don't use a consistent capitalization between your code and the files, your plugin works fine on Mac and Windows, but fails to load the SVG on Linux.

-In the module widget constructor, we'll load the panel SVGs into the cache as follows:
+In the module widget constructor, we'll load the panel SVGs using our SVG loading helper:

 ```cpp
 struct MyModuleWidget : ModuleWidget